Brand Reveals Strategy - Martin Rowlatt / The Impact Business - Strategic Reframing for Complex Enterprises

 Martin Rowlatt

-I've spent more than thirty years helping complex enterprises see their strategic situation differently.
+I’ve spent more than thirty years helping complex enterprises see their strategic situation differently.
 Not incrementally differently - fundamentally differently.
 The kind of reframe that changes what futures are even visible.
+And I’ve done it for organisations of every ilk, across continents.

 Agency experience